Kernix13/vision-grid-express/README.md

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
 2. consider using `srcset` for DOM images on different devices, possibly same for modals
 3. I need the thunails button to be sticky so that when I go to an image I can close the thumbnails strip
-4. STRETCH GOAL(S): I'll need to implement the settings form to:
-   1. Rename the board(s),
-   2. Start a slideshow of just the images, and/or the images + text
-   3. Allow user to set the timing, and/or
-   4. Have another editable text field (H2/blockquote) with a max-character count where the user can enter a single sentence/statement for each image
-   5. Have multiple boards

 3️⃣ Both pages: